Dasharo/docs/docs/kb/fwupd.md

 |--|
 |Firmware update available in Gnome Software|

-Before starting the update, make sure to fill all the [prerequisites](#preparation--prerequisites).
+Before starting the update, check whether the [prerequisites](#firmware-update-prerequisites) are met.

 ### CLI